davocarli/sharedeck-y/README.md

 ## Current Features

-ShareDeck-y currently supports browsing reports for any steam games in your Steam Library.
+DeckSettingsEX currently supports browsing reports for any steam games in your Steam Library.

 ### Game/Report Selection